 Santorini has so much to offer visitors, and you will want to get out and explore everything there is to see and do.
 This article will help you achieve that.

 Is There Uber In Santorini?

-If you have been asking yourself, is there Uber on Santorini, the answer is YES, but in a very limited capacity and perhaps not in a format that you may be familiar with.
+If you have been asking yourself, is there Uber on Santorini, the answer is YES, but similar to Uber in Athens and Mykonos, in a very limited capacity and perhaps not in a format that you may be familiar with.